-When you are living with HIV, it is particularly important to look after your heart.
-This is because studies have found that heart disease, including heart attacks and strokes, are more common in people living with HI.
-There are simple changes you can make to both your diet and lifestyle to take positive steps towards improving your heart health.
+When living with HIV, it is particularly important to look after your heart.
+Studies have found that heart disease, including heart attacks and strokes, are more common in people living with HIV.
+Heart disease can have many different causes, and some can be changed in order to reduce your risk of developing complications.

 When making changes to your diet, try making small adjustments over time, rather than setting yourself unrealistic goals.
 Changes can take time to achieve so don’t be too hard on yourself at first.